Sidebar

 list_functions()

-Returns user-defined function names in the current session.
+Returns user-defined function names in the current session, one per line.

 list_classes()

-Returns user-defined class names in the current session.
+Returns user-defined class names in the current session, one per line.

 create(name)